Kxffie/UrsinaWebsiteRedesign/src/content/docs/reference/basics.md

 ## Sprite Class

-The `Sprite` class in Ursina is a specialized entity designed for creating interactive buttons in 2D or UI space.
-It inherits from the `Entity` class and provides additional functionality for handling mouse input and button events.
+The <span class="syntax">Sprite</span> class in Ursina is a specialized entity designed for creating interactive buttons in 2D or UI space.
+It inherits from the <span class="syntax">Entity</span> class and provides additional functionality for handling mouse input and button events.

 ### Creating Sprites

-To create sprites in Ursina, you first need to import the `Sprite` class from the `ursina` package.
+To create sprites in Ursina, you first need to import the <span class="syntax">Sprite</span> class from the <span class="syntax">ursina</span> package.
 Sprites are useful for 2D games and UI elements.
 Here's a simple example of how to import and create a sprite:

 ```python
 from ursina import Sprite